Wiring Notes and Related

-Example of a permanent wire repair using a Lineman's Splice:
+Example of a permanent wire repair using the superior Lineman's Splice:

 Splicing and double heat-shrink tubing protection of wiring harness completes a permanent repair.
 Color changes apparent are due to variations in production years of harness, and could not be avoided.